rhyven/SousVide/Recipes/Salmon.md

 ...

-* After an hour or so, remove the salmon from the brine and allow to drip dry
+* After an hour or so, remove the salmon from the brine
-* Drizzle with a little olive oil - no more than a tablespoon in total
+* Rinse off the brine!
+If you don't do this, it will be oppressively salty!
 * Lay it flat on the bench, skin down, and liberally grind plenty of pepper over both fillets
 * Grate the zest from the lemon and the lime, and sprinkle it evenly over the fillets
-* Slip the fish into your sous vide bag, and vaccuum seal the bag
+* Slip the fish into your sous vide bag, along with a goodly knob of butter, and vaccuum seal the bag
 * Submerge in the sous vide for 2 hours, making sure the whole bag is submerged at all times

 ...